honestbleeps/engineering-manager-toolbox/README.md

 - Deployments - if you're not on a CI/CD pipeline, it's worth looking at a few things:
   - How much time are deploys typically taking?
   - How often are deploys being rolled back?
-  - How often are issues coming up during deploys (e.g. environment variable changes slipping through the cracks, migrations not run, etc)?
+  - How often are repeat issues coming up during deploys (e.g. environment variable changes slipping through the cracks, migrations not run, etc)?
-- Are team standups still useful?
+- Are team standups still useful and accomplishing the intended goal?
   - Are updates succinct and to the point?
   - Are team members providing useful information, or just rattling off ticket numbers?
   - Are team members remembering to ask for help / make the team aware of blockers when appropriate?